 The purpose of the National Board Examination (NBE) is to provide official licensing agencies with a national evaluation of an applicant for licensure in the diverse areas of competency required for the field of funeral service.
 The International Conference of Funeral Service Examining Boards develops, administers and provides score reporting services to the state licensure boards.

-The NBE is used in all 50 states and the District of Columbia as an assessment of content knowledge needed to practice as a licensed Funeral Director or Embalmer.
+The NBE is used by regulatory licensing boards as an assessment of content knowledge needed to practice as a licensed Funeral Director or Embalmer.
 The exam contains two separate sections, a 170-item Arts section and a 170-item Sciences section.
-Each of these examinations covers the following topics.
+As of January 1, 2018, each of these examinations covers the following topics.

 NBE Arts Section